Ques 1: What is heredity?

 Ans: Evolution is referred to as the changes acquired by a species or a certain population of a species gradually over a long period of time.
 These changes should be heritable.

 Contribution of Lamarck:

-According to the Theory of inheritance of acquired characters or Lamarckism, put forward by Lamarck, the use and disuse of an organ leads to acquiring change in the features of that organ.
-These changes are also inherited by the offsprings.
+According to the Theory of inheritance of acquired characters or Lamarckism, put forward by Lamarck, the use and disuse of an organ lead to acquiring change in the features of that organ.
+These changes are also inherited by the offspring.
 The favorable variations caused due to use and disuse after a considerably long period of time, results in evolution of a new species.

 Ques 20: How do homologous organs provide evidence in support of evolution?

 Ans: The presence of homologous organs indicates that all vertebrates have a common ancestry.
-Similarly, all organs and systems of the vertebrates show fundamental similarities, which point towards common ancestry.
+Similarly, all organs and systems of the vertebrates show fundamental similarities, which point toward common ancestry.